 Airdo Werwas LLC Airdo Werwas LLC

-Are you starting a limited liability company (LLC) in Indiana and Illinois?
+Are you starting a Limited Liability Company (LLC) in Chicago?
 Do you need an operating agreement or articles of organization?
-Do you understand the benefits, liabilities, and responsibilities of starting and operating an LLC?
-Alternatively, is your company already formed as an LLC, but do you need help with things like complex assets, employment issues, taxes, bank financing, real estate, and commercial leases?
+Do you understand the benefits, liabilities, & responsibilities of starting & operating an LLC?
+Alternatively, is your company already formed as an LLC, but do you need help with complex assets, employment issues, taxes, bank financing, real estate, & commercial leases?

-LLCs offer real benefits, but many other factors exist that must be considered and addressed in an appropriate and strategic manner.
-Airdo Werwas, LLC will work with you on each and every aspect of starting and operating a successful limited liability company.
+LLCs offer real benefits, but many other factors must be considered & addressed appropriately & strategically.
+Airdo Werwas, LLC will work with you on every aspect of starting & operating a successful LLC.

-Contact Airdo Werwas, LLC today at (312) 506-4450 to schedule a consultation and to learn more about the benefits of retaining a business attorney in Indiana and Illinois.
+Contact Airdo Werwas, LLC today at (312) 506-4450 to schedule a consultation & learn more about the benefits of retaining an LLC creation lawyer in Chicago.

-A limited liability company is a business structure that combines features of a sole proprietorship or partnership and corporation.
-Like a company, the owner's personal liability in an LLC is limited.
+A Limited Liability Company is a business structure that combines features of a sole proprietorship, partnership, & corporation.
+Like a corporation, the owner's liability in an LLC is limited.
 However, its tax situation is typically the same as a sole proprietorship or partnership.
 LLCs can have an unlimited number of owners, called members.
 Each member owns a percentage of the business that is typically proportionate to their investment.
-The specific regulations around forming and running an LLC vary between states.
+The specific regulations around forming & running an LLC vary between states.

-What's the Difference Between an LLC and a Corporation?
+What's the Difference Between an LLC & a Corporation?

-While both limit the personal liability of their members (in the case of an LLC) and shareholders (in the case of a corporation), there are some key differences between the two structures.
+While both limit the personal liability of their members (in the case of an LLC) & shareholders (in the case of a corporation), there are key differences between the two structures.

-Corporations are separate tax entities, filing and paying taxes at a corporate level.
+Corporations are separate tax entities, filing & paying taxes at a corporate level.
 In comparison, LLCs are pass-through entities.
-They can elect not to pay federal tax, in which case the profits and losses are passed to owners who then pay tax at the personal tax rate.
+They can elect not to pay federal tax, whereby profits & losses are passed to owners, who then pay tax at the personal tax rate.

-LLCs use an operating agreement to set out how it will be governed, including management structure, restrictions on buying or selling shares, profit sharing, and its dissolution.
-Operating agreements are flexible and can be designed according to the members' wishes.
-Corporations, on the other hand, are required to formally adopt bylaws according to the relevant state law.
+LLCs use an operating agreement to set out governance practices, including management structure, share restrictions, profit-sharing, & dissolution.
+Operating agreements are flexible & can be tailored to the members' preferences.
+Corporations, however, are required to formally adopt bylaws according to state law.

 Level of Administration

-Corporations must comply with more rigid government rules and regulations that LLCs do not have to follow.
-These rules and regulations involve stricter reporting and administrative requirements.
+Corporations must adhere to more rigid government rules & regulations that LLCs do not need to follow.
+These include stricter reporting & administrative demands.

 Advantages of an LLC

-There are many advantages that flow from forming a business as an LLC.
-Below are descriptions of a few of them.
+There are numerous advantages to forming a business as an LLC.
+Below are descriptions of a few:

-• Limited liability.
-One of the biggest advantages of an LLC is that it limits the liability of owners to their investment in the business.
-Owners can't be held personally liable for a company's debts and their personal assets are protected in the event an LLC can't pay a creditor, goes bankrupt, or is subject to a lawsuit.
+• Limited Liability.
+One significant advantage of an LLC is that it limits owners' liability to their investment in the business.
+Owners can't be held personally liable for company debts, and their personal assets are protected if an LLC can't pay a creditor, goes bankrupt, or faces a lawsuit.

 • Taxation.
 LLCs can be taxed as a sole proprietorship, partnership, or corporation.
-By default, an LLC is a pass-through entity.
-This means taxation is passed to the owners who pay taxes on the profits (or losses) via their personal tax return, avoiding double taxation.
-In some circumstances, an LLC can elect to be taxed as a corporation.
-This flexibility allows members to choose a taxation structure best suited to their situation.
+By default, an LLC is a pass-through entity, meaning taxation is passed to the owners, who pay taxes on profits (or losses) via their personal tax return, avoiding double taxation.
+In some scenarios, an LLC can elect to be taxed as a corporation.
+This flexibility allows members to choose a taxation structure that best suits their situation.

-• Flexible management structure.
-When it comes to management, the members of an LLC can choose to either share management responsibilities or act like passive investors by nominating one or two managers to run the business (either members or non-members).
+• Flexible Management Structure.
+In terms of management, LLC members can choose to either share management responsibilities or act like passive investors by nominating one or two managers to run the business (either members or non-members).

-• Less administration.
-It's typically easier to set up and run an LLC than a corporation.
-There's less paperwork involved and, unlike a corporation, an LLC isn't required to hold board or shareholder meetings or appoint officers and directors.
+• Less Administration.
+Setting up & running an LLC is generally easier than a corporation.
+There's less paperwork involved, & unlike a corporation, an LLC isn't required to hold board or shareholder meetings or appoint officers & directors.

-Whether one of the above or another advantage benefits your business depends on the business itself and what your goals are.
-That's why speaking to Airdo Werwas, LLC can be critical to the success of your company.
-Airdo Werwas, LLC will help you align your goals with the benefits associated with any and all business structures so you can be confident you form and operate your business under the most advantageous structure available to you.
+Whether one of these or other advantages benefits your business depends on the business itself & your goals.
+Speaking to Airdo Werwas, LLC can be crucial to the success of your company.
+Airdo Werwas, LLC will help align your goals with the benefits of different business structures, ensuring you form & operate under the most advantageous structure available.

 Disadvantages of an LLC